al3xRuss/react-tv-guide-example/README.md

 # React Digital TV Guide

-Build a React Redux CRUD Application to consume Web API using Axios, display and modify data with Router & Bootstrap.

-React Redux Show Application in that:
 - A simple responsive web application that uses the public TVMaze API (https://www.tvmaze.com/api) to display TV Shows and some basic details.
 - Working login/logout function.
 - Functional registration